jp-ag/wss-ctf/README/creating-new-challenges.md

 ## Docker Image and Container Management
 <details>
-<summary>This section contains information related to the challenges containers and images.</summary>
+<summary> Learn more about the challenges containers and images, and how to edit them.</summary>

 **Important information**
 - All images are cached after the first build for faster subsequent runs.
 - Containers are automatically cleaned up when returning to menu or completing challenges.
 ### Command line flags - Optional
-You can use the commands listed below to debug, and edit your images and containers.
+You can use the commands listed below to edit your images and containers.

 ####  `--build`